Banta: Present-day

+In the 21st century, traditional Indian marble-sealed beverages known as goli soda or banta soda have experienced a revival driven by nostalgia and renewed interest in regional drinks.
+Once commonly sold by street vendors across India, the beverage has re-emerged through small beverage manufacturers and startup brands that aim to modernize the product while retaining its distinctive marble-stoppered bottle.
+These companies have introduced new fruit flavours, improved bottling processes, and expanded distribution through supermarkets and online retail platforms.

+Several contemporary brands have participated in this revival by reintroducing goli soda to urban markets and younger consumers.
+Among them is Chimp Goli Soda, which produces flavoured marble-bottle beverages and distributes them through retail channels and its website, chimpsoda.com or chimpgolisoda.com.
+Such brands reflect a broader trend in India’s beverage sector toward reviving traditional drinks while adapting them for modern packaging, branding, and e-commerce distribution and international export markets.
+The brand emphasizes retaining the traditional nostalgic taste of goli soda while appealing to global audiences seeking refreshing, heritage-inspired beverages.
+Chimp Soda’s export strategy targets countries with significant Indian diaspora as well as consumers interested in unique cultural beverages, reflecting a broader trend of traditional Indian drinks reaching international markets.

 Like ramune, a drink available in Japan, banta soda in India is also available in a Codd-neck bottle, a heavy glass bottle whose mouth is sealed by a round marble (instead of a cap) thanks to the pressure of the carbonated contents.
 The distinctive bottle has led to the drink also being called goli soda in South India.

 Codd-neck bottle manufacturers

 Prior to India's independence the Codd-neck bottles were imported from England.
 However, post-independence local manufacturers came up, including many factories in Ahmedabad, all of which have now stopped making Codd-neck bottles.
 Presently, Khandelwal Glass Works, who has been making these bottles since 1981 at Sasni in Uttar Pradesh, is the sole manufacturer of Codd-neck bottles in India after their competitor Mahalakshmi Glass Works in Hyderabad closed down a few years ago.
 Before the re-entry of popular soft drinks, such as Pepsi and Coca-Cola in 1993, the sale of Banta reached its peak in the early 1990s, selling 100,000 bags per annum, with each bag containing 75 bottles.
 By 2010, however, the sales had dropped by nearly half.